bbauwens/ISQA-3420/USE CASES (x3).md

 There will be 3 USE CASES files embedded into this file

-##Title: Manage Software and Package Info for License Scanning and Vulnerabilities
+###Title: Manage Software and Package Info for License Scanning and Vulnerabilities

-##Primary Actor: Developer
+###Primary Actor: Manager

+###Goal in Context: The Manager is able to determine Software and Package Info for License Scanning and Vulnerabilities.